 Actually, any vegetable with seeds in it, not just squash.
 Most vegetables are fruits, and the seeds and peels of these “fruits” are loaded with lectins; hence, no zucchini, squash, pumpkins, or any other fruits masquerading as vegetables are allowed.

 Beans and Legumes

-Beans are high in Lectin.
-Both have the largest concentration of Lectins of any other food, thus avoiding lentils, beans, peas, and other Lectin-containing foods.
+Beans are high in lecitin.
+Both have the highest concentration of lectins of any other food, so avoid lentils, beans, peas, and other lectin-containing foods.